How To Use Clubhouse To Grow Your Business

 • You can’t place advertisements on the app.

-• Links added to Clubhouse bio are not clickable.
+• Links added to the Clubhouse bio are not clickable.

-Instead you need to invite people to connect with you on Instagram or Twitter.
-If you’re sharing a valuable tip on a topic, and you have a cheatsheet people might appreciate, let people know they can message you on Twitter to get access to your free book.
+Instead, you must invite people to connect with you on Instagram or Twitter.
+If you share a valuable tip on a topic and have a cheat sheet people might appreciate, let people know they can message you on Twitter to access your free book.

-As with all social selling, listen first, join the conversation, add value, then tactfully let them know how they can learn more.
+As with all social selling, listen first, join the conversation, add value, and tactfully let them know how to learn more.

 Social Selling Training

-Here at SOCO Sales Training, we wrote the book on Social Selling.
-We’ve even launched a brand new Social Selling course which teaches you how to demonstrate your expertise and generate leads using social media whether you’re using Clubhouse, Facebook, LinkedIn, or any social media network.
-Learn more at the link below.
+Here at SOCO Sales Training, we wrote a book on Social Selling.
+We’ve even launched a brand new Social Selling course that teaches you how to demonstrate your expertise and generate leads using social media, whether you’re using Clubhouse, Facebook, LinkedIn, or any social media network.

 Scroll to Top